anthonyrisinger/cga/8/cga+08.md

      - Achieve less than 50% overhead vs pure traditional
      - Support runtime switching based on profiling

-3. **Debugging Visualization System**
-   Build a system that helps developers understand CGA algorithm behavior.
+3. **Non-Euclidean Extension**
+   Extend your geometric kernel to handle spherical and hyperbolic geometry.
-   - Input: Geometric operation trace
+   - Input: Geometric primitives with specified curvature
-   - Output: Step-by-step visualization
+   - Output: Intersection results in appropriate geometry
    - Requirements:
-     - Show dual operations geometrically
-     - Visualize wedge products as swept volumes
-     - Highlight numerical conditioning issues
-     - Compare CGA and traditional algorithm steps side-by-side
-     - Export operation statistics for analysis
+     - Use signature change for different geometries
+     - Maintain unified interface across all curvatures
+     - Compare with specialized non-Euclidean algorithms
+     - Document where GA approach excels or struggles

 ---